CivicActions/ssp-toolkit/docs/ssp.md

 ### MP-1: Media Protection Policy And Procedures

-> The organization:
->   a.
-Develops, documents, and disseminates to [Assignment: organization-defined
-> personnel or roles]:
->     1. A media protection policy that addresses purpose, scope, roles, responsibilities,
-> management commitment, coordination among organizational entities, and compliance; and
->     2. Procedures to facilitate the implementation of the media protection policy
-> and associated media protection controls; and
->   b.
-Reviews and updates the current:
->     1. Media protection policy [Assignment: organization-defined frequency];
-> and
->     2. Media protection procedures [Assignment: organization-defined frequency].

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for media protection controls as the system is entirely within the AWS Cloud boundary.